 There are two main types of diabetes: Type 1 and Type 2.
-Both types of diabetes can lead to health complications such as heart disease, blindness and kidney failure.
+Both types of diabetes can lead to health complications such as heart disease, blindness, and kidney failure.
 A third type of diabetes, known as Gestational diabetes, can develop in a small percentage of pregnant women.
 When properly managed, women who develop gestational diabetes can have a healthy pregnancy, although it does potentially lead to an increased risk of developing Type 2 diabetes in both the mother and child later in life.

-Type 1 diabetes, previously known as juvenile diabetes, represents only 5% of all diabetes cases and is commonly diagnosed in children and young adults.
+Type 1 diabetes, previously known as juvenile diabetes, represents only a small percentage of all diabetes cases and is commonly diagnosed in children and young adults.
 Type 1, or insulin-dependent diabetes, occurs when the body does not produce insulin.
 While the exact cause of Type 1 diabetes is unknown, it is generally thought to be caused by a combination of genetics and an immune system disorder that affects insulin-producing cells in the pancreas.
 Individuals with Type 1 diabetes are generally required to monitor their blood sugar levels closely and take insulin daily to survive.

 Type 2 diabetes, the most common form of diabetes, develops over time and occurs when the body becomes insulin resistant, meaning it is unable to process insulin properly.
 While age, ethnicity and family history all play an important role in determining one’s risk level for Type 2 diabetes, research has shown that lifestyle choices such as tobacco use, diet and physical activity level can greatly impact whether or not a person will develop the disease.